6 Tips To Get You To Graduation!

 1. Go to Class

 This may seem like a no-brainer, but sometimes it’s the smallest and simplest things that tend to really bog us down.
 Students who typically struggle the most in class are also skipping the most classes.
 Missing too many days in multiple classes and trying to quickly catch up becomes a very difficult task.
-Check out our attendance calculator to find out how much attendance matters.
-Want to graduate?
-Go to class.
+Stay on top of your work load by going to class.